CleverRaven/Cataclysm-DDA/doc/development_process.md

 ), where the rules are much more lax.
 It's still fine to chat on the developer discord, but we intentionally run it mainly for very focused discussion of the game, it's not the place to go for memes about cargo socks.
 It *is* the place to go to see the devs talking like normal people instead of giving dry technical responses on GH.

 If someone is telling you they got banned from "devcord" for nothing at all without warning, there's a story they aren't telling you.
 This just isn't a thing that happens.
 Our ban records are public.

-### I'd like to change an existing feature/npc/faction but I don't know who owns it to ask about it

-When something gets added to the project, as soon as the PR goes out into the world, the traditional sense of "ownership" is relinquished and it becomes a collaborative creation effort.
-The person putting in the most effort is a sort of director for that content, but a lot of the time they finish their plans and there's plenty of room for more work to go in.
-If you'd like to make drastic changes, you should first get an idea whether or not someone is actively working on the thing you plan to change.
-For most of the content in the game, this is *not* the case, and we'd love someone to step up.[^npcs]  Probably the best place to find out about this is in the narrative-dev channel on Discord, since the main concern is making sure your new ideas won't conflict with the long term plans being worked on.

-As a general rule, in fact, we would prefer it if new contributors would feel welcome to alter and improve on the existing NPCs in game before adding a bunch of new ones![^erkaside]  We have too many unfinished NPCs and quest lines as it is.
-Don't let this stop you from adding a brand new NPC, but definitely don't feel held back by not knowing who "owns" an existing bit of the game.

 ### How does player feedback affect the project's development?